The heat kernel on the diagonal for a compact metric graph: Eigenfunction concentration

 where $d_q$ is the degree of $q$, interpreted as $2$ if $q$ is an interior edge point. \end{theorem} \begin{proof} From \eqref{Kqq.smallt} we have the asymptotic

 as $t \to 0$.
 By the Karamata Tauberian theorem (see, for example, \cite[\S6.5.4]{Borthwick2020}), this implies that

 as $\lambda \to \infty$.
-The Weyl law \eqref{weyl.law} then allows us to replace $\lambda_j \le \lambda$, by $j \le m$, where $\lambda \sim (\pi m/L)^2$. \end{proof}
+The Weyl law \eqref{weyl.law} then allows us to replace $\lambda_j \le \lambda$, by $j \le N$, where $\lambda \sim (\pi N/L)^2$. \end{proof}

-The result of Theorem~\ref{local.weyl.thm} cannot be integrated over $x$, because the limit $t\to 0$ is not uniform.
-However, we can derive the integrated version of the eigenfunction asymptotic from Proposition~\ref{smallt.prop}.
-Let us focus on a single edge, parametrized by $x \in [0,a]$.
-Let $h(t,x)$ denote the restriction of the diagonal heat kernel to this edge. \begin{proposition} Suppose the edge ${\bf e}$ is parametrized by $x \in [0,a]$, and denote by $h_{\bf e}(t,x)$ the restriction of $h(t,q)$ to ${\bf e}$.
+The result of Theorem~\ref{local.weyl.thm} cannot be directly integrated over edges, because the convergence is not uniform at the vertices.
+However, we can derive the integrated version of the eigenfunction asymptotic from Proposition~\ref{smallt.prop}. \begin{proposition} Suppose the edge ${\bf e}$ is parametrized by $x \in [0,a]$, and denote by $h_{\bf e}(t,\cdot)$ the restriction of $h(t,\cdot)$ to ${\bf e}$.
 For $f \in C[0,a]$, as $t \to 0$,

 where $d_0$ and $d_1$ are the degrees of the vertices at $x=0$ and $a$, respectively. \end{proposition} \begin{proof} The leading term is clear from \eqref{Kqq.smallt}, and the contribution from the remainder $R(t,x)$ is $O(e^{-a_0^2/t})$.
 The vertex terms are easily calculated from